About the Seymour Financial Resilience IndexTM

 What the Index Measures

-The Index measures a household’s ability to get through financial hardship, stressors and shocks as a result of unplanned life events.
-It measures this at the individual household, segment, provincial and national levels, across nine behavioural, sentiment and resilience indicators.
+The Seymour Financial Resilience Index TM measures a household’s ability to get through financial hardship, stressors and shocks as a result of unplanned life events.
+It measures household financial resilience (and vulnerability) for Canadians and bank customers at the national, provincial, segment and individual household level, across nine behavioural, sentiment and resilience indicators.

 Please contact us for more information or a consultation on how the Index, scoring and analytics can support your organization.